xenoastra/movie-recommender/README.md

 # movie-recommender
 movie recommender system, in the future I plan on adding a web interface for it and have it hosted somewhere
-- currently has minor adjustments that i will fix when I am free
+- currently has minor bugs that i will fix when I am free

 How to run the movie recommender: